-- Clean-up before pregnant women, children or pets return to the property. - Wet-wash the work area with a phosphate detergent and then rinse with clean water. - Rinse mops and cloths to avoid spreading contaminated debris. - Seal waste in heavy-duty plastic bags and spray down dust with a water bottle before wrapping it up. - Keep a high level of hygiene wash hands and face before smoking, drinking or eating. - Wash work clothes separately from other clothes using a phosphate detergent and rinse the washing machine afterwards.
+Use lead-free solder and flush the pipes with water for five minutes afterwards check with your local council for safe disposal venues. - Wet wash the work area with a phosphate detergent and then rinse with clean water. - Rinse mops and cloths to avoid spreading contaminated debris. - Seal waste in heavy-duty plastic bags and spray down dust with a water bottle before wrapping it up. - Keep a high level of hygiene wash your hands and face before smoking, drinking or eating. - Wash work clothes separately from other clothes using a phosphate detergent and rinse the washing machine afterwards.